sablier-labs/docs/docs/solana/accounts-and-flows/01-lockup.md

 - `renounce`

 The `create_stream` functionality is represented by the `create_with_timestamps_ll` and `create_with_durations_ll` instructions.
-The difference between the 2 is the kind of inputs required from the stream creator.
+The difference between the two is the kind of inputs required from the stream creator.
 However, both of them create the same accounts and store the same data on-chain.

 ```mermaid
 flowchart TD